vincent-margiotta/thumbr/README.md

 - **Focus Mode:** Pull cards into an overlay to read long content without distraction.
 - **Organization:** Mark important cards, toggle "marked-only" filters, and jump to random notes.
 - **Multi-Box Sessions:** Switch note roots on the fly and create new notes from inside Thumbr.
+- **Persistent Marks/Filters:** Marks and filter state stick to each box during a session (cleared when you quit).

 ## Requirements
 - **Go 1.24+**